djimenezsanchez/NMF-RI/README.md

 https://drive.google.com/open?id=1JrtR0OwA9Af2Z0Zc5iUY2ImtZJuzpBlq

-We suggest to download the complete folder and maintain the original folder structure to prevent errors in the pipeline when loading images.
+We suggest to download the complete folder and maintain the original folder structure to prevent loading errors when loading images.

 ### Run experiments